Windows or Linux Ubuntu?

 Whatever you prefer is the best option for YOU to use.

-For running game servers, I would however take Linux systems, such as Linux Debian (Ubuntu is based on Debian).
 I would always take the version of the system without the GUI (Graphical User Interface).
 Running game servers, you do not want a heavy Desktop GUI to eat up your system's resources.
-Since i7-6700 is a 4 core CPU, running 4 servers would be a good choice.
-A lot of other things such as how many player slots, what plugins you use / intend to use, etc. also plays a huge role. |

 Re: Windows or Linux Ubuntu?